Afe Babalola slams WAEC, NECO for shift in exam calendars

 He noted that his call became necessary because of the importance of education to human beings.

 “Education is power.
-Education is the surest pathway to overcome disease, poverty, and ignorance and also to acquire clean and unquestionable wealth.
-It is insurance for stable government, a clean environment, and avoidance of imminent damage to the climate and our mother earth.
+Education is the surest pathway to overcome disease, poverty and ignorance and also to acquire clean and unquestionable wealth.
+It is an insurance for stable government, clean environment and avoidance of imminent damage to the climate and our mother earth.

 “It is for this reason and others that prosperous and advanced countries spend as much as 26-33 percent of their budgets on education annually.
-Unfortunately, in Nigeria, the investment by State and Federal governments through budget allocation is sometimes as low as 5% of the annual budget!!
+Unfortunately, in Nigeria the investment by State and Federal Government through budget allocation is sometimes as low as 5% of the annual budget!!